shiriweb/js-foundations/README.md

 - Alternative Study Plan-2 (1 Day Per Week): If you prefer studying only one day per week, dedicate 8 hours on that day.
 With this schedule, you can complete the one part testcases in two weeks, finishing all exercises in around of 16 weeks(approximately 4 month) to complete the exercises.

+- You can use this <a href="https://docs.google.com/spreadsheets/d/1i9Us5QyIlWdZlWSG2Hr7FuEYAYuMuAFKuvEuYw0NKoM/copy" target="_blank">spreadsheet</a> to track your JS-Foundation progress.
+Save a copy of the spreadsheet to your account.
+Then, in the Timeline sheet, enter your start date and the number of hours you plan to study each week.
+As you finish each course, update the Actual End Date column in the Curriculum Data sheet, without changing the Planned Start Date or Planned End Date columns.
+The spreadsheet will automatically update and provide revised completion estimates based on the dates you enter.

 ## Suggested sample schedule

 | **Day** | **8-Hours Daily Plan**(2 Weeks)                 | **4-Hours Daily Plan**(1 Month)                 | **1-Day Weekly Plan**(4 Months)                 |